The Value of Cloud Data Management: A Q&A with AWS’s Rahul Pathak

 Rahul Pathak: Sure.
 Sysco, one of the largest food distributors, was looking to completely modernize its infrastructure.
 We’re seeing a lot of this, by the way.
 Whether it’s migrating from legacy systems, or, as in Sysco’s case, moving core data off a mainframe, companies are working to get an end-to-end picture of how they’re operating their businesses.
 For Sysco, this involved first working with Informatica to get its data movement and integration processes operating, and to making sure that the trusted data that it was using on-premises was cleanly transferred to AWS.

 And then on AWS, Sysco really went all the way in modernizing.
-It ended up using a combination of S3 for its data lakes, Athena for serverless queries, and then Redshift for its most performance-sensitive data warehousing workloads.
+It ended up using a combination of Amazon S3 for its data lakes, Amazon Athena for serverless queries, and then Amazon Redshift for its most performance-sensitive data warehousing workloads.
 It was a great end-to-end story and a terrific example of a large-scale enterprise transforming itself and its analytics infrastructure.

 Jitesh Ghai: Yes.
 I couldn’t agree more.
 Now more than ever, ensuring that the food supply chain functions optimally is good for all of us.